blended-modeling/eatxt/docs/lsp-experiments.md

 }
   ```

-  - It might be also the case, that you have to [add an EMF-specific property](https://blogs.itemis.com/en/integrating-xtext-language-support-in-visual-studio-code) to the <code>\<yourXtextPluginsBasicName\>.ide/src/plugin.properties</code>, which is <code>_UI_DiagnosticRoot_diagnostic=foo</code> (or some other value of your choice).
+  - It might be also the case that you have to [add an EMF-specific property](https://blogs.itemis.com/en/integrating-xtext-language-support-in-visual-studio-code) to the <code>\<yourXtextPluginsBasicName\>.ide/src/plugin.properties</code>, which is <code>_UI_DiagnosticRoot_diagnostic=foo</code> (or some other value of your choice).
-  I added it in the assumption it fixes a problem, but actually I don't know whether it had an effect and was really needed.
+  I added it under the assumption that it fixes a problem, but actually I don't know whether it had an effect and was really needed.

 #### Registering the VS Code Extension <a name="RegisterXtextLSAsVSCodeExtension"></a>
   VS Code extensions can be compared to Eclipse plugins: One develops the extension in the development VS Code and executes it in a runtime VS Code in which the extension is loaded and can be used.
   If packaging the Xtext plugin was done properly (which is not that easy ;-)), registering the VS Code extension is comparably simple.
-  There are two possible settings: [Spawn the Xtext LS server as an executable on opening the client extension](https://github.com/itemis/xtext-languageserver-example/tree/master/vscode-extension-self-contained), or [let the client extension communicate with an Xtext LS running in Eclipse via a websockdet](https://github.com/itemis/xtext-languageserver-example/tree/master/vscode-extension) (no experiences with this setting until now, unfortunately, but probably the better starting point for debugging).
+  There are two possible settings: [Spawn the Xtext LS server as an executable on opening the client extension](https://github.com/itemis/xtext-languageserver-example/tree/master/vscode-extension-self-contained), or [let the client extension communicate with an Xtext LS running in Eclipse via a websockdet](https://github.com/itemis/xtext-languageserver-example/tree/master/vscode-extension).

-  Due to the missing experience with the debugging websocket variant, the following hints focus on the standalone variant.
-  Nevertheless, registering the extension should be very similar and only differ in the <code>extension.ts</code> and deploying the Xtext LS executable.
+There are a number of steps that are identical between both variants and only differ in the <code>extension.ts</code> and deploying the Xtext LS executable.
+These common steps are described first before we discuss the differences.

-##### If Running the Standalone Approach: Deploying the Xtext LS Executable
-  ... to be written after HDD is restored ...
+A simple VS Code extension for simplified EAST-ADL can be found [here](https://github.com/blended-modeling/east-adl-simplified/tree/main/vscode).

 ##### package.json
   The entry point for registering the VS Code client extension is the file [<code>package.json</code>](https://github.com/itemis/xtext-languageserver-example/blob/master/vscode-extension-self-contained/package.json).